pedro-w/opendylan/documentation/hacker-guide/source/compiler/environment-protocols.rst

 .. generic-function:: address-read-application-object
    :open:

    Import an application object from an address.

    :signature: address-read-application-object *server*, *addr* => *obj*

-   :param server: The backend dispatching object.
+   :parameter server: The backend dispatching object.
 An instance of :class:`<server>`
-   :param addr: The address at which to base the import.
+   :parameter addr: The address at which to base the import.
 An instance of :class:`<address-object>`
    :return obj: An instance of :class:`false-or(<application-object>) <<application-object>>`
 		Returns the imported application object, or #f if the import fails.

 Register Objects
 ^^^^^^^^^^^^^^^^